Social Interactions Models with Latent Structures: Large Sample Theory

-Assumption \ref{npl}\ref{npl-i} and \ref{npl-ii} guarantee a finite single index, and hence $P_{ig0}\in(c,1-c)$ for some finite constant $c\in(0,1/2)$.
-Although technically we can relax \ref{npl-i} to allow light-tail covariate variables, such an extension complicates notations but brings no theoretical insights.
-Part \ref{npl-iii} of Assumption \ref{npl} is called the "moderate social interactions" condition in the literature \citep[see][]{glaeser2003nonmarket,horst2006interactions,xu2018social,lin2017estimation}.
+Assumption \ref{npl}\ref{npl-i} and \ref{npl-ii} guarantee a finite single index, and hence $P_{ig0}\in(\underline{c},1-\underline{c})$ for some finite constant $\underline{c}\in(0,1/2)$.
+Although technically we can relax \ref{npl-i} to allow light-tailed covariates, such an extension complicates notation but brings no theoretical insights.
+Part \ref{npl-iii} of Assumption \ref{npl} is called the ``moderate social interactions'' condition in the literature \citep[see][]{glaeser2003nonmarket,horst2006interactions,xu2018social,lin2017estimation}.
 This condition is sufficient for the existence and uniqueness of the Bayesian Nash equilibrium.
-Similar conditions to Parts \ref{npl-iv} of Assumption \ref{npl} are imposed in \cite*{lin2021uncovering} and \cite{lin2024binary}.
-This condition ensures that the NPL estimation of unknown parameters and CCPs are well-defined and consistent for all groups.
-Note a sufficient condition for part \ref{npl-vi} is that students in each group have only a finite number of friends, which usually holds in practice.
-This condition makes sure that the estimation errors of $\widetilde{P}_{ig}$'s do not significantly affect the criterion function through the social interactions.
-Therefore, we can replace $P_0$ with estimated $\widetilde{P}$ in the C-Lasso step.
+Similar conditions to Part \ref{npl-iv} of Assumption \ref{npl} are imposed in \cite*{lin2021uncovering} and \citet{lin2024binary}.
+This condition ensures that the NPL estimation of unknown parameters and CCPs is well-defined and consistent for all groups.
+Note

+from which a sufficient condition for part \ref{npl-v} is that students in each group have only a finite number of friends, which usually holds in practice.
+This condition ensures that the estimation errors of $\widetilde{P}_{ig}$'s do not significantly affect the criterion function through social interactions.
+Therefore, we can replace $P_0$ with the estimate $\widetilde{P}$ in the C-Lasso step.